adam-cyclones/Secure-The-Task/README.md

 - [mkcert](https://formulae.brew.sh/formula/mkcert#default): `brew install mkcert` we need this for making a TLS Certificate and Private Key.
 For HTTPS, you will need a TLS certificate and a private key, instructions to follow.
 For development purposes, you can generate a self-signed certificate.
 For production, you should obtain a certificate from a trusted Certificate Authority (CA).
 - [Git](https://git-scm.com/) (for development): If you plan to manage your project with version control (highly recommended).
 - Text Editor or IDE (for development): A text editor like Visual Studio Code, Sublime Text, or an Integrated Development Environment (IDE) like WebStorm for writing your code.
-- [prettier](https://prettier.io/) (for development): idealy code formatting would be hocked up by commits but presently it's ran manually and periodically, a future action would be to hook this up to autosave or on commit.
+- [prettier](https://prettier.io/) (for development): ideally code formatting would be hocked up by commits but presently, it runs manually and periodically, a future action would be to hook this up to autosave or on commit.

 ## Installation